Why we should be including MCT Oil in our diets

 MCT oil occurs naturally in coconut oil, which is what it is mostly made from (though it can also be found in palm kernel oil).
 It is made via a process called fractionation, which basically is extracting it from the coconut or palm kernel oil.
 It is therefore about 18 times more concentrated than pure coconut oil.

-MCT stands for Medium Chain Triglycerides, which talks about the length of the carbon atom chains, which in turn gives the oil its unique qualities.
+Here comes the science bit.
+MCT stands for Medium Chain Triglycerides, referring to the length of the carbon atom chains, which give the oil its unique qualities.
 Saturated fats often consist of long chains; however, MCT has shorter chains since it is a medium-chain fatty acid.
-The chains that make up a medium-chain fatty acid consist of either 6 or 12 carbon atoms, and the main are:

 Given the shorter chain length of the MCT oils, they can be absorbed and burned quicker than other types of oils in our bodies.
 It goes straight to our liver, and is therefore quicker converted into fuel.
 The MCT is hence used as an instant energy source and since the calories in the MCT oil are more efficiently burned by the body, they are less likely to be stored as fat.
 It takes about the same amount of time for our body to take up MCT oil as glucose, but without an insulin increase.